-Sexual Abuse and Toxic Shame Using Somatic Techniques from Reichian and Lowenian Therapies in the Context of Psychoanalytic Trauma Therapy to Promote Recovery
+Sexual Abuse and Toxic Shame: Using Somatic Techniques in the Context of Psychoanalytic Trauma Therapy to Promote Recovery

 The presenter will give a case presentation, using a vignette that has been disguised to protect confidentiality.
 The client presented for outpatient psychotherapy with symptoms of PTSD, with prominent dissociation.
 He was molested as a young child and underwent the continual traumas of parental invalidation and the day-to-day dysfunction of his family.
 Two years of integrative psychotherapy and the specific somatic techniques used, as well as their purpose and impact, will be described.
 The presentation will have an experiential component, where attendees will have an opportunity to try some of the somatic techniques that were used.